-It is a privilege to be able to work alongside an extraordinary, distinguished Oversight Committee of investor, corporate, and academic leaders from multiple jurisdictions who share a determination to drive for best market practices.
+I am honoured to have served as the second chair of the BPP OC since January 2023 and it is a privilege to be able to work alongside an extraordinary, distinguished Oversight Committee of investor, corporate, and academic leaders from multiple jurisdictions who share a determination to drive for best market practices.
 They are:

-- Fabio Bonomo of Enel
+Fabio Bonomo Enel S.p.A.

-- Amy Borrus of the US Council of Institutional Investors

-- Mirte Bronsdijk of APG Asset Management
+Mirte Bronsdijk APG Asset Management

+Clenn Davis Council of Institutional Investors

-- Prof. Evan Epstein of the UC Law SF
+Prof. Evan Epstein University of California College of the Law

+Alia Fazal BP plc

-- Michael Herskovich of BNP Paribas Asset Management
+Michael Herskovich BNP Paribas Asset Management

-- Massimo Menchini of Assogestioni
+Massimo Menchini Assogestioni

-- Michael McCauley of the Florida State Board of Administration
+Michael McCauley SBA of Florida

-- Hope Mehlman of Discover
+Hope Mehlman Discover Financial Services

-- Geof Stapledon formerly of BHP

-- Sachi Suzuki of HSBC Asset Management
+Sachi Suzuki HSBC Asset Management

-- Prof. Anna Tilba of Durham University
+Dr. Anna Tilba Durham University Business School

+I would also like to extend a special thanks to the former BPP OC members for their work and contribution to the BPP OC: Geof Stapledon (issuer representative) and Amy Borrus (institutional investor representative) who completed their mandate in December 2023 and June 2024, respectively.

-A special thanks to former BPP OC members, who completed their mandate in December 2022, for their work and contribution: Associate Professor Nermeen Shehata (academic representative) and Jean-Baptiste Duchateau (issuer representative).
-We also have the very good fortune of being able to continue relying upon the outstanding administrative secretariat of Jennifer Thompson, Director, EMEA Corporate Business & Global Engagement at Glass Lewis, who has been seconded by the BPPG to the BPP OC since its first year of operation.
+It should be also noted that we have the very good fortune of being able to continue relying upon the outstanding administrative secretariat of Jennifer Thompson, Director, Issuer Relations at Glass Lewis, who has been seconded by the BPPG to the BPP OC since its first year of operation.